Co-existence of Bloch and Neel walls in a collinear antiferromagnet: Materials and Methods

-\CrO is an antiferromagnetic insulator consisting of a hexagonal close packed array of oxygen anions with $2/3$ of the octahedral holes occupied by chromium \cite{Fiebig1996} (Fig.~\ref{fig1}a).
+We investigate the domain wall structure and chirality in the prototypical 180$^\circ$ antiferromagnet \CrOa. \CrO is an antiferromagnetic insulator consisting of a hexagonal close packed array of \O anions with $2/3$ of the octahedral holes occupied by \Cr \cite{Fiebig1996} (Fig.~\ref{fig1}a).
 Below $\TN=307.6\unit{K}$, \CrO forms an antiferromagnetically ordered phase, where the \Cr ions organize in alternating layers of opposite magnetic polarization (green and blue spins in Fig.~\ref{fig1}a).
 Because of its fundamental role in antiferromagnetism, \CrO has served as a model system for uniaxial antiferromagnetic order \cite{Dzyaloshinsky1958,Rado1961,Brockhouse1953}, magnetoelectric coupling \cite{Astrov1961,Martin1966,Mostovoy2010}, and electrically controlled exchange bias \cite{Borisov2005,He2010}.
 More recently, \CrO has attracted attention as a candidate material for antiferromagnetic magnetoelectric random access memories \cite{Kosub2017}, spin colossal magnetoresistance \cite{Qiu2018}, and as generator of sub-THz spin currents \cite{Li2020}.
 Although the domain wall plays a critical role in many of these phenomena, the spin structure is unknown beyond initial theoretical work \cite{Kota2016}, presenting an important experimental test case.

-We study the \CrO domain texture of three bulk single crystals.
+We investigate the \CrO domain texture of three bulk single crystals.
 Samples A and B are grown by the Verneuil method and polished to a surface roughness of $1-3\unit{nm\rms}$.
 Sample C is a flux-grown platelet with an as-grown surface.
 In a previous study \cite{Pisarev1997}, we found that the spin flop transition -- normally requiring a magnetic field of $5.8\unit{T}$ (Ref. \onlinecite{Fiebig1996}) -- occurs spontaneously at $150\unit{K}$ in sample C, pointing to an unusually strong in-plane anisotropy.
 In addition, this sample has a lower N\'eel temperature ($\TN = 304.6\unit{K}$), probably due to strain or oxygen deficiency.
 We create antiferromagnetic domains by repeatedly cooling samples through the transition temperature $\TN$ using magnetoelectric poling \cite{Krichevtsov1988} or until a multi-domain state spontaneously forms.
 Further details about the samples are given in Ref. \onlinecite{supplementary}.